JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt5.md

 A half wave Cockcroft-Walton voltage multiplier is nothing but a bunch of Greinacher doublers strung together.

-Given that, I'd actually expect higher voltage out of the full wave version.
-I don't know yet why it isn't.

 That whole realization is the reason I've been drawing the full wave version in the diamond form.
 That's the thing that made clear to me how they are all related.

 If I draw the Cockcroft-Walton the way you have to do it in KiCad (and other schematic capture programs that don't allow 45 degree angles) then that relationship is obscured.